-Freshness impacted up to 35% of searches when it was rolled out, and has been a constant in SEO ever since.
-Just about every top-10 result on any competitive search term has been updated in the last 12 months.
+The Freshness Update affected up to 35% of searches when it was rolled out, and has been a constant in SEO ever since.
+It's hard to stay on top of competitive searches with older content.

 Since both Google and users value fresh content, it makes sense to update your content just in time for the high seasons of demand for each search term.
 Not only does it give you a possible edge in ranking consideration, but you go through the exercise to be sure that your content is delivering factual, relevant information.

 For example, if an essential page on your affiliate site was “32 brilliant gift ideas”, you already know you are relying on Christmas for most of your traffic.